WinMister332/Commander/README.md

   }

-  //Add the CommandProcessor class. private CommandProcessor processor;
+  //Add the CommandProcessor class. private CMD.CommandProcessor processor;
-  //Add the Boolean that tells the Program to exit. internal static bool canExit = false;

   public Program()
   {
-    if (processor == null) processor = new CommandProcessor();
+    if (processor == null) processor = new CMD.CommandProcessor();
-    CommandUtils.CurrentToken = "CommandFramework"; //Adds the "CommandFramework" string in front of the command input.
-    CommandUtils.DebugMode = true; //Shows any errors that was produced by the *CommandFramework* if any.
+    //Used for displaying version information when a lone --version is used. processor.Version = new CMD.ApplicationVersion("WMCommandFramework Example OS", new CMD.CommandCopyright("Vanros Corperation"), new CMD.CommandVersion(1, 1, 0, "STABLE"));
+    //Replaces `CommandUtil.CurrentToken`.
+    processor.Message = new CMD.InputMessage[] { new CMD.InputMessage(ConsoleColor.Cyan, "$administrator"), new CMD.InputMessage(ConsoleColor.Green, "@WMCommandFrameworkOS"), CMD.InputMessage.NewLine };

-    //Register Commands Below.
+    //Register Commands:
-    processor.GetInvoker().AddCommand(new ExampleCommand()); //Registers the command created below. processor.GetInvoker().AddCommand(new ExitCommand()); //Registers the ExitCommand.
+    processor.GetInvoker().AddCommand(new ExampleCommand());
+    //The exit command is now included.
   }

   public void Start()
   {
-    //In non-COSMOS applications that doesn't loop you need to add a while loop. while (true)
+    //The WHILE/Close loop is now included in the CommandProcessor class. processor.Process();
+  }

+  public CMD.CommandProcessor GetProcessor()
   {
-      if (canExit) break;
-      processor.Process();
-    }
+    return processor;
   }
 }
 ```